 In health communication, there are different levels of detail, or boundaries, depending on the work you’re editing and the purpose of the content.

-If you’re editing academic papers, there are strict guidelines and style guides you must follow.
+If you’re editing academic papers, there are strict guidelines and medical writing style guides you must follow.
 Your job is mostly ensuring the content meets those guidelines.
 You need a strong consistency mindset.